 This beautiful plant is one of my favorite shrubs in the garden – so much so, that I have three.
-Yellow bells produces bell-shaped flowers beginning in spring and lasting through the fall months until the first frost.
+Yellow bells produce bell-shaped flowers beginning in spring and lasting through the fall months until the first frost.

 Hummingbirds and butterflies are attracted to the flowers.
 The vibrant green foliage and colorful flowers make this shrub a welcome addition to any desert landscape.

-MAINTENANCE: This shrub is relatively low-maintenance.
-It will freeze back in the winter months when temperatures go below 28 degrees F. Since it blooms on current season’s growth, all that is really required is to prune back the frost damage in early spring.
-Seed pods are produced and can be removed if desired, which will extend the bloom period and improve the appearance, (the seed pods do not bother me and I do not remove mine).
+This shrub is relatively low-maintenance.
+It will freeze back in the winter months when temperatures go below 28 degrees F. Since it blooms on current season’s growth, all that is required is to prune back the frost damage in early spring.
+Seed pods are produced and can be removed if desired, which will extend the bloom period and improve the appearance, (the seed pods do not bother me, and I do not remove mine).
 After an initial application of slow-release fertilizer when planting Yellow Bells, I have not needed to fertilize further.